 Tips for parents on how to read to kids for best learning

-New resarch has found that how parentsread to their children improves children’s memory and learning outcomes.
+New research has found that how parents read to their children improves children’s memory and learning outcomes.

 The findings come during Book Week (18-24 August) from Australian Catholic University’s Institute for Learning Sciences and Teacher Education researcher Dr Ameneh (UM-EN-NAY) Shahaeian (SHA-HA-EE-YUN).

 “Kids love to hear stories.
 There is a magic in stories.
 We all remember hearing them as children, and we loved them,” she said.

 “By examining the different ways that parents tell stories, the research has identified the key elements of the reading which are most beneficial for children’s cognitive development.

 “Cognitive benefits include improved: memory; learning outcomes; and self-control.